-- (a) The purpose of the investigator will be to ascertain facts. - (b) All persons quoted in the investigation will be named by code determined by the Investigator to preserve confidentiality. - (c) The report of the Investigator will be given, in confidence, to the union(s) and the employer.
-It is the responsibility of the employer to forward a copy of the report to the complainant and the alleged harasser.
+- (a) The purpose of the investigator will be to ascertain facts. - (b) All persons quoted in the investigation will be named by code determined by the Investigator to preserve confidentiality. - (c) The complete report of the Investigator will be given, in confidence, to the union(s) and the employer.
+It is the responsibility of the employer to forward a copy of the report to the complainant and the respondent.
 The employer will state, in a covering letter, that the report is confidential.
 The report should refer to individuals involved by code only.
 However, a reference key will be provided to the employer and the union(s) for internal use.
-This practice should be repeated at any subsequent arbitral proceeding. - (d) The report will not be introduced as evidence or have standing in any arbitration, or other legal procedure.
-This does not preclude the parties from reaching an Agreed Statement of Fact based upon facts in the report in preparation for an arbitral proceeding. - (e) Reliance on Report of Third Party Investigator
+This practice should be repeated at any subsequent arbitral proceeding.
+Upon consultation with the union, the employer may redact information from the forwarded report if the release of that information would violate the personal privacy of the individuals. - (d) The report will not be introduced as evidence or have standing in any arbitration, or other legal procedure.
+This does not preclude the parties from reaching an Agreed Statement of Fact based upon facts in the report in preparation for an arbitral proceeding.

+(e) Reliance on Report of Third Party Investigator